Are Plastic Bag Bans Garbage?

 Don't see the graphic above?
 Click here.

 Trash bags are thick and use more plastic than typical shopping bags.
-"So about 30% of the plastic that was eliminated by the ban comes back in the form of thicker garbage bags," Taylor says.
+"So about 30 percent of the plastic that was eliminated by the ban comes back in the form of thicker garbage bags," Taylor says.
 On top of that, cities that banned plastic bags saw a surge in the use of paper bags, which she estimates resulted in about 80 million pounds of extra paper trash per year.

 Plastic haters, it's time to brace yourselves.
 A bunch of studies find that paper bags are actually worse for the environment.
-They require cutting down and processing trees, which involves lots of water, toxic chemicals, fuel, and heavy machinery.
+They require cutting down and processing trees, which involves lots of water, toxic chemicals, fuel and heavy machinery.
 While paper is biodegradable and avoids some of the problems of plastic, Taylor says, the huge increase of paper, together with the uptick in plastic trash bags, means banning plastic shopping bags increases greenhouse gas emissions.
-That said, these bans do reduce non-biodegradable litter.
+That said, these bans do reduce nonbiodegradable litter.

 What about reusable cloth bags?
-We know diehard public radio fans love them!
+We know die-hard public radio fans love them!
 They've got to be great, right?

 Nope.
 They can be even worse.

 A 2011 study by the U.K. government found a person would have to reuse their cotton tote bag 131 times before it was better for climate change than using a plastic grocery bag once.
-The Danish government recently did a study that took into account environmental impacts beyond simply greenhouse gas emissions, including water use, damage to ecosystems, and air pollution.
+The Danish government recently did a study that took into account environmental impacts beyond simply greenhouse gas emissions, including water use, damage to ecosystems and air pollution.
 These factors make cloth bags even worse.
 They estimate you would have to use an organic cotton bag 20,000 times more than a plastic grocery bag to make using it better for the environment.

 That said, the Danish government's estimate doesn't take into account the effects of bags littering land and sea, where plastic is clearly the worst offender.

-Note: Editor's note: This is an excerpt of Planet Money's newsletter.
-You can sign up here.